Student Arrival and Departure

 Temperature averages are as follows:

 Military - Kimbrough Ambulatory Care Center provides minimal medical treatment.
-Walter Reed National Military Medical Center, Malcolm Grow Medical Center at Andrews Air Force Base are available for major medical services.
+Walter Reed National Military Medical Center and Malcolm Grow Medical Center at Andrews Air Force Base are available for major medical services.

 Civilian - North Arundel Hospital in Glen Burnie, Maryland, Harbor Hospital Center in Baltimore, Maryland, Johns Hopkins Hospital in Baltimore, Maryland.
 There are numerous other civilian hospitals in the Baltimore/Washington area.
 Civilian facilities will require payment for medical services unless the IMS's government has arranged for payment.